hackrack/javascript/week_1/d3/problems/problem_set.md

 ### Loop Muscle Memory

-Practice typing the syntax for loops!
-Type each snippet 5 times.
-Focus on using proper style and indentation.
-Be sure to run the code every time you finish typing it to make sure you didn't make an typos.
+Practice typing the syntax for loops! **Type each snippet 5 times.** Focus on using proper style and indentation.
+Be sure to test your code by running it after each repetition.
+You'll be surprised and also annoyed at what details you missed!
+Learn from those typos.

 ```js
 function printForwards(start, end) {